SpenserKao/REST-API-APP-SparkJava/README.md

 ## Class Diagram
 ![Class Diagram](doco/img/ClassDiagram.jpeg)

-## Language, framework, template and tool
+## Language, Framework, Template and Tool
 The REST API application is built upon:
    * _Java v1.8.0_05_,
    * _SparkJava v2.7.2_ - an open-source web application framework that is embedded with web server _Jetty_, and